luyaohan1001/raspberrypi-4b/drivers/helloworld-chardriver/NOTES.md

 Implementing this convention requires, of course, that your driver remember that the error has occurred so that it can return the error status in the future.

 The return value for read() is interpreted by the calling application program:
 	1. If the value equals the count argument passed to the read system call, the requested number of bytes has been transferred.
 This is the optimal case.

 	2. If the value is positive, but smaller than the count, then only part of the data has been transferred.
 This may happen for a number of reasons, depending on the device.
 Most often, the application program retries the read.
 For instance, if you read using the fread() function, the library function reissues the system call until completion of the requested data transfer.
 If the value is 0, end-of-file was reached.

 	3. A negative value means there was an error.
 The value specifies what the error was, according to <linux/errno.h>.
 Typical values returned on error include -EINTR (interrupted system call) or -EFAULT (bad address).

+- Major and Minor device number -
 	In Linux, every device is identified by two numbers: a major number and a minor number.
 These numbers can be seen by invoking ls -l /dev on the host PC.
 Every device driver registers its major number with the kernel and is completely responsible for managing its minor numbers.

 When accessing a device file, the major number selects which device driver is being called to perform the input/output operation.
 The major number is used by the kernel to identify the correct device driver when the device is accessed.